CaptainK123/crypto-buyauto-discord/README.md

 # crypto-buyauto-discord
 A program that buys crypto in binance from signals in discord The program takes the last message from a discord server and filters it and takes the information, then uses the binance api to place the order.Therefore, if you run a program for the first time, it will make the order from the last message, so be careful.After 30 seconds it checks for a new message, if not it continues to wait for a new message

 INSTALATION:
-How to use it.
 You must have python installed and pip install python-binance pip install jsonlib pip install requests
+Download both files in 1 folder

 SETUP:
 Go to settings.py and and you have to put your api key and secret.